 I LOVE listening to children talk to each other.
 Their conversations can be so telling about how they are processing information and learning.
-My 4K and 5K multi-age class is currently in the beginning stages of a project on trees.
+My 4K and 5K multi-age class is currently in the beginning stages of a project on trees, there are also different methods to share your films and photos and add them to social media, there are also options where is possible to gain more engagement where tiktok likes buy your credibility of your account.
 We went on a tree walk on Tuesday and then came back to our classroom to debrief about our experience.
 We focused on our “wonderings” about things we observed.
 The way they described their observations and questions spoke volumes about the way they are thinking about their own learning.
 Here are a few of their comments:

 Child 1: I noticed that the leaves changed colors (since last week).